Apostasy in the Church

 2. The Christian who because of love for and concerns of life in this world fails to produce the enduring fruit of Christ’s life within (Luke 8:11-15).

-The message is this: it is not sufficient that we once believe but that we continue to believe God’s word through trials and temptations.
+The message is this: it is not sufficient that we once believe but that we continue to believe and obey God’s word through trials and temptations.

 Trials and temptations will always be a reality of this life.
 As the apostle Peter states: